wellcec/atlantic-api/README.md

 # atlantic-api
-A api for administration portal for a ecommerce.
+(Working in progress) A api for administration portal for a ecommerce.